 What does Light On Anxiety’s Intensive Outpatient Treatment For Anxiety Include?

 There are six different phases of treatment with Light on Anxiety for our Intensive Outpatient Treatment.
 Throughout each of these phases, our team is determined to help ensure your comfort and to be a guiding force.
-Depending on the individuals’ needs, these phases will look different for each patient.
-Click on each tab item below to expand the contents.
+Each phase will be customized to best meet your needs.

 A clinical intake and treatment planning session typically includes: